buditanrim/buditanrim.github.io/_posts/2021-03-10-measure-a-success.md

  - "seo/measure-success.jpg"
 ---

 *"Hi Budi, can you share tips on how to measure an impact in a project?
-I am working on a project and really want to if it's successful or not.
+I am working on a project and really want to know if it's successful or not.
 I saw you shared metrics or outcomes in your portfolio.
 I will be thankful if you can give me a pointer on how to get them." — Tim.*

 ---